-The Headteacher and Governors will ensure that others who are affected by our activities are not subjected to risks to their health and safety.
+We will ensure that others who are affected by our activities are not subjected to risks to their health and safety.
 This will include pupils, visitors, parents, volunteers and contractors.

 These responsibilities will be achieved by the establishment of an effective health and safety management system within the school that will be underpinned by risk assessments.
 This will involve the implementation of arrangements for the effective planning, organisation, control, monitoring and review of preventative and protective measures and our overall health and safety performance including any emergency arrangements.
-In addition the Headteacher and Governors will undertake to ensure compliance with policy and guidance produced by East Sussex County Council.
-The Headteacher and Governors will ensure that adequate resources are identified for health and safety.
+In addition, we will undertake to ensure compliance with policy and guidance produced by East Sussex County Council and ensure that adequate resources are identified for health and safety.